Vishal9453/Cats-vs-Dogs-image-prediction/readme.txt

 ### `predicting.py`: Model Testing

 This file loads the trained model and tests it on a set of test images.
 It predicts the classes of the images and prints the results.

+### `Evaluation.py`: Model Evaluation

+This file loads the testing data and make evaluations scores based on the moedel's perfromance.

 ### `app.py`: App Deployment using Flask